rfkeepers/tweaoh_ashcan/rules.md

 |4|institutional|9|natural preserve|
 |5|affluent|10|ruined or uninhabitable|

-Keep in mind that there is more to the district that what the Design describes.
+Keep in mind that there is more to the district than what the Design describes.
 All districts will have residences and stores, public and private spaces; but they were once created with a distinct purpose in mind, and that purpose sets the overarching theme of the area.
 Finally, answer some of the following questions about the district.

 * What does daily life look like in that space?
 * What sorts of people do you expect to see?